graphile/graphile.github.io/src/pages/postgraphile/make-change-nullability-plugin.md

 **NOTE: this documentation applies to PostGraphile v4.1.0+**

-Use this plugin to change the nullability of an entity.
+Use this plugin to easily change the nullability of fields in your GraphQL, where true = nullable, false = non-nullable.

 For more information about nullability in PostGraphile in general, see the FAQ question ["Why is it nullable?"](/why-nullable/)